Interior Secretary Ryan Zinke to depart Trump administration

 Grijalva did pay a former staffer more than $48,000 after she accused him of being drunk and creating a hostile work environment, according to The Arizona Republic.
 Grijalva admitted to having a drinking problem, but said he had since gotten it under control.

-Progressive groups, meanwhile, signaled that they were less than thrilled at Zinke's potential replacement.
+Progressive groups, meanwhile, signaled that they were wary at the possibility of Zinke's deputy replacing him as secretary.

-David Bernhardt currently serves as deputy secretary of the interior and is considered as likely to take the post.
+David Bernhardt currently serves as deputy secretary of the interior and is considered a candidate for promotion.
 He is a former lobbyist "whose list of former clients reads like a 'who's who' of oil companies and anti-conservation interests," according to a Center for American Progress statement.

 "Bernhardt has been quietly working to weaken the Endangered Species Act, speed drilling for oil in the Arctic Refuge, and delivering favors for his former clients," the liberal advocacy group said.
 "Given his vast conflicts, it is impossible for Bernhardt to effectively and ethically lead the Interior Department, and he should not be allowed to serve as acting secretary — let alone be nominated to the position."